alekseynp/ontario_sunshine_list/README.md

 import ontario_sunshine_list as osl
 ```
 Collect the raw HTML from http://www.fin.gov.on.ca/en/publications/salarydisclosure/
-As of March 1, 2015 this is approx 500 mb of data.
+As of June 17, 2015 this is approx 500 mb of data.
 ```python
 col = osl.Collector()
 col.run('/home/aleksey/data/sunshine/')